-- 41. The Mission notes that the extraterritorial personal application of Israeli legislation also occurs with the application of Israeli criminal law to Israelis in the West Bank with respect to offences they allegedly committed there. - 42.
-The Secretary-General has stated that the "lack of accountability permeates all types of acts of violence committed by Israeli settlers against property and persons."
-The situation today closely resembles that described by the 1984 inquiry into action taken with regard to settler violence headed by the then Israeli Deputy Attorney General, Yehudit Karp.
-According to the Israeli NGO Yesh Din, which has monitored 869 cases between 2005 and 2012, over 91 per cent of all concluded investigations into complaints of criminal offences against Palestinian persons and property in the OPT are closed without an indictment being served, mostly due to investigative failures.
-This is despite the fact that attacks and intimidation by settlers against Palestinians often are carried out in daytime and in the presence of Israeli army or police personnel, who frequently do not stop the violence or are ineffective. - 43.
-The Mission has been informed that when acts of violence are committed by Palestinians against settlers, these are appropriately addressed, indicating that the lack of law enforcement experienced by Palestinians is largely a matter of political will.
-Between 90 to 95 per cent of cases against Palestinians are investigated and go to court. - 44.
-The failure to carry out effective investigations and prosecutions of settler violence impedes the Palestinians' access to an effective remedy.
-This is exacerbated by the multiple barriers presented to Palestinians by the court system, including time, cost, language, and procedural barriers, coupled with inadequate notification of relevant orders and declarations.
+- 44. The failure to conduct effective investigations and prosecutions of settler violence impedes Palestinians' access to an effective remedy.
+This is compounded by the multiple barriers presented to Palestinians by the court system, including time, cost, language and procedural barriers coupled with inadequate notification of relevant orders and declarations.
 Fear and lack of confidence in the courts also act as deterrents to seeking redress.
-Palestinians are also significantly limited from seeking compensation from the Israeli state for certain conduct by its agents pursuant to the Civil Torts (Liability of the State) Law 2005, as amended in 2012. - 45.
-The Israeli Supreme Court sitting as the High Court of Justice does not offer Palestinians a clear avenue for recourse.
-The High Court has consistently deferred to the Israeli government on matters relating to the settlements, and has rendered the question of the legality of the settlements non-justiciable.
+Palestinians are also significantly limited from seeking compensation from the State of Israel for certain conduct by its agents pursuant to the Civil Torts (Liability of the State) Law 2005, as amended in 2012. - 45.
+The Supreme Court of Israel sitting as the High Court of Justice does not offer Palestinians a clear avenue for recourse.
+The High Court has consistently deferred to the Government of Israel on matters relating to the settlements, and has rendered the question of the legality of the settlements non-justiciable.
 While on occasion the Court has found in favour of Palestinian petitioners, it has both substantially limited its oversight role and provided a legal space in which the settlements have been developed.
 Additionally, where judicial rulings have favoured the Palestinian petitioners, there is a consistent lack of enforcement of them. - 46.
-Palestinians in the OPT suffer discriminatory application of a military court system that does not comply with international standards of fair trial and administration of justice.
-As explained to the Mission, "two individuals in the West Bank may commit the same offence.
+Palestinians in the Occupied Palestinian Territory endure a discriminatory application of a military court system that does not comply with international standards of fair trial and administration of justice.
+In testimony to the mission, a witness explained that "two individuals in the West Bank may commit the same offence.
 One is investigated by the police in the West Bank and brought before a military court, and can be detained up to eight days without seeing a judge.
-The Israeli who
+The Israeli who has done the same is investigated and brought before a civilian judge, and enjoys all the safeguards of a modern criminal process.
+Both face different penalties.
+The prevailing legal systems in Occupied Palestinian Territory translate into stark inequality before the law. - 47.
+Palestinians are routinely subject to arbitrary arrest and detention, including administrative detention, mass arrests and incarceration.
+It is estimated that more than 700,000 Palestinians, including children, have been held in Israeli military detention since the beginning of the occupation, many in prisons located within Israel.27 In 2012, approximately 4,100 Palestinians were in Israeli military detention, of whom 143 were aged between 16 and 18 years, and 21 were below 16 years old.28 It is well documented that the military court system does not ensure Palestinians basic fair trial guarantees, including minimum standards of independence, clear evidentiary or procedural rules, the presumption of innocence or the duty to hear witnesses or examine all material evidence. - 48.
+Most children are arrested at friction points, such as villages near settlements or on roads used by the army or settlers and that run by a Palestinian village.
+From point of arrest, they face multiple violations of their rights to liberty and security and fair trial through interrogation, arbitrary detention and abuse, trial and sentencing.
+Approximately 90 per cent of children plead guilty and are given custodial sentences.
+The mission heard testimony that "in short, pleading guilty is the quickest way out of the system, whether the